Today's Articles

 Throughout his life, Myers worked to ensure young adults had the tools necessary to become hungry readers, thirsty learners, and, therefore, successful adults.
 He frequently met with incarcerated teens in juvenile detention centers and received countless letters thanking him for his inspirational words.
 Walter also worked with and mentored teenage fan and writer Ross Workman, and they published the novel Kick Together.
 As the National Ambassador for Young People’s Literature from 2012-2013, he traveled around the United States promoting the slogan “Reading is not optional.”
 He strove to spread the message that a brighter future depends on reading proficiency and widespread literacy during his two-year tenure as National Ambassador and beyond.
 More than anything, Myers pushed for his stories to teach children and teenagers never to give up on life.

 In a career of over 45 years, Myers wrote over 100 books for children of all ages.
-In 2012 he was appointed the National Ambassador for Young People’s Literature, serving a two-year tenure.
+In 2012, he was appointed the National Ambassador for Young People’s Literature for two years.
 Also in 2012, Walter was recognized as an inaugural NYC Literary Honoree, an honor given by former New York City Mayor Michael Bloomberg for his substantial lifetime accomplishments and contribution to children’s literature.
 He lived with his wife, Constance, in Jersey City, New Jersey.
 Walter Dean Myers, a beloved and deeply respected children’s book author, died following a brief illness on July 1, 2014.
 He was 76 years old.

 President and Publisher of HarperCollins Children’s Books, Susan Katz, said: “Walter Dean Myers was a compassionate, wonderful, and brilliant man.
 He wrote about children who needed a voice and their stories told.
 His work will live on for generations to come.
 It was an honor to work with him for so many years,” said Miriam Altshuler, Walter’s literary agent.
 “He wrote books for the reader he once was, books he wanted to read when he was a teen.
 He wrote with heart and spoke to teens in a language they understood.
 For these reasons and more, his work will live on for a long time.”